Marshall Ganz: Organizing model

 For the 2008 presidential campaign of Barack Obama, Ganz maintained that campaign workers approaching potential voters needed to be able to quickly tell their story of self to establish a relationship with the voter.
 The story of us connected the values and interests of the campaign worker and voter with candidate Obama.
 What Martin Luther King Jr. called "the fierce urgency of now" focused the voter's hopes on the imminent election.
 The importance of relationships, rather than campaign platforms, dominated the Camp Obama training program for campaign workers.
 Ganz has continued to develop this model in "Camp OFA" for Organizing for America, the successor organization to the Obama campaign, and for "Camp MoveOn," a training program for leaders of MoveOn.org's local councils.

 The Camp Obama model was based on the model first developed and used in a project for the Sierra Club.
 Ganz teamed up with Harvard psychology professor Ruth Wageman in an effort to improve the volunteer programs of local chapters.

+Criticisms

+Marshall Ganz faced allegations of antisemitism from three Israeli students after Ganz described the students' project as "inflammatory" and called the idea of Jewish democracy a contradiction.
+Harvard Kennedy School Dean Douglas Elmendorf opened an investigation into the allegations after a lawsuit was filed by the Brandeis Center alleging that Ganz subjected students to anti-Israel and anti-Semitic bias when they refused to change their project as demanded by Ganz.
+Ganz alleged that Elmendorf mishandled the investigative process saying that the investigation was a "kangaroo court."
+In June 2024, the investigator found “sufficient evidence” that Ganz had discriminated against the students on the basis of their ethnic identity, a finding that Elmendorf accepted as final.